*New* Help with Eating Disorders

 You do not need to have a “perfect” diagnosis, be a certain weight, or reach a crisis point before seeking help.

-If you recognise yourself or someone you care about in any of the descriptions below, you are not alone – and you deserve support.
+If you recognise yourself or someone you care about in any of the descriptions below, you are not alone — and support is available.

 Click below to arrange a free of charge initial conversation and explore whether working together feels right for you.